 The Government should use all available resources to ensure all people enjoy their economic and social rights.
 Regressive steps should be a last resort, and only taken if necessary temporary, proportionate, with minimum affect on economic and social rights.

-PUBLIC OPINION ON ECONOMIC AND SOCIAL RIGHTS IN ENGLAND
+SURVEY RESULTS ON ECONOMIC AND SOCIAL RIGHTS IN ENGLAND

 protected by law.